-How can the self employed in Canada save taxes?
+How to save taxes for self employed in Canada?
 The answer to this question can be daunting and difficult to understand.
-However, I’ve created a simple list of the Top 5 Tax Savings Strategies for self employed persons, which are listed below.
+However, I’ve created a simple list of my Top 8 Tax Savings Strategies on how to save taxes for the self employed in Canada.
 I’m sure you’ll be very pleased with these tips, once you see how much you can save!

 1. Home office expenses